frodeheg/frodeheg/README.md

-- 👋 Hi, I’m @frodeheg
+- 👋 Hi, I’m Frode Heggelund
-- 👀 I’m interested in stuff
-- 🌱 I’m currently learning stuff
-- 💞️ I’m looking to collaborate on apps for Homey Pro
+- 💞️ I’m making apps for Homey Pro in my spare time
 - 📫 How to reach me +47 95 99 50 52

 <!---